drensin/Remixatron/rust-app/BROADCAST.md

 2. **Using reverse iteration** to find the most recent entry with `streamTime <= audioStreamPosition`.
 This is faster than binary search for typical cases where we're looking for recent entries.

 3. **Periodically pruning entries older than the retention window** to prevent unbounded memory growth during long playback sessions (which can run for hours).
-Entries far in the past will never be looked up again since `audio.currentTime` only moves forward.
+Entries far in the past will never be looked up again since `audioContext.currentTime` only moves forward.

 > **Note**: We keep entries for a time *window*, not the *entire* sync history.
 This balances memory efficiency with the need to handle audio buffering delays.